 '''

 -- Creates and fills the Lua table that will implement the

--- ActiveX interface
+-- Automation interface

 hello_table = {}

 function hello:Hello()

 print("Hello World!")

 end

 -- Here we implement the interface IHello

 --

 hello_obj = luacom.ImplInterfaceFromTypelib("hello.tlb","IHello")

-'''

-'''

 -- Checks for errors

 --

 if hello_obj == nil then

 print("Implementation failed")

 os.exit(1)

 end

 -- Tests the interface

 --

 hello_obj:Hello()

 '''

-Both methods return a LuaCOM object, whose corresponding ActiveX object is implemented by the supplied table.
-So, any Lua calls to this LuaCOM object will be translated to ActiveX calls which, in turn, will be translated back to Lua calls on the implementation table.
-This LuaCOM object can be passed as an argument to ActiveX methods who expect a dispinterface or to LuaCOM API methods (like addConnection).
+Both methods return a LuaCOM object, whose corresponding IDispatch interface is implemented by the supplied table.
+This LuaCOM object can be passed as an argument to COM methods who expect a dispinterface or to LuaCOM API methods (like addConnection).

-One can also use the NewObject method, which is best suited to the situation where one needs to create a complete ActiveX object in Lua and wants to export it, so that it can be accessed through COM by any running application.
+One can also use the NewObject method, which is best suited to the situation where one needs to create a complete component in Lua and wants to export it, so that it can be accessed through COM by any running application.

-2.3.2 Using Methods and Properties
+3.3.2 Using Methods and Properties

-The ActiveX interfaces have two "types" of members: properties and methods.
+The dispinterfaces have two "types" of members: properties and methods.
 LuaCOM deals with both.